abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - ***NOTE** Command to search .rpt file in working directory `ls *.rpt`*
 ### Running VTR with added clock
-To run VTR with the clock we need to define `tseng.sdc` and invoke it in the VTR command
+To run VTR with the clock I needed to define `tseng.sdc` and invoke it in the VTR command
 #### `tseng.sdc` file
-- To get the correct timing report we need to  set the clock and for that we need to set the contrains file (`tseng.sdc file`)
+- To get the correct timing report I need to  set the clock and for that I need to set the contrains file (`tseng.sdc file`)
 ```
 create_clock -period 10 -name pclk
 set_input_delay -clock pclk -max 0 [get_ports {*}]
 set_output_delay -clock pclk -max 0 [get_ports {*}]
 ```
 ```
-create_clock -period 10 -name pclk                    //Created a clock with time period of 10nsec with name plck (we can find it from timing report)
+create_clock -period 10 -name pclk                    //Created a clock with time period of 10nsec with name plck (I can find it from timing report)
 set_input_delay -clock pclk -max 0 [get_ports {*}]    //Set input delay to zero
 set_output_delay -clock pclk -max 0 [get_ports ("}]   //Set output delay to zero
 ```